 LAX participates in the City's securities lending program through the pooled investment fund.
 LAX recognizes its proportionate share of the cash collateral received for securities loaned and the related obligation for the general investment pool.
 At June 30, 2017, LAX's portion of the cash collateral and the related obligation in the City's program was \$13.0 million.
 LAX's portion of the securities purchased from the reinvested cash collateral at June 30, 2017 was \$13.0 million.
 Such securities are stated at fair value and reported under the cash and pooled investment held in City Treasury.
 LAX's portion of the noncash collateral at June 30, 2017 was \$200.3 million.
-At June 30, 2016, LAX's portion of the cash collateral and the related obligation in the City's program was \$31.3 million.
+At June 30, 2016, LAX's portion of the securities purchased from the related obligation in the City's program was \$31.3 million.
+LAX's portion of the securities purchased from the related obligation in the City's program was \$31.3 million.
+Such securities are stated at fair value and reported under collateral at June 30, 2016 was \$31.3 million.
 LAX's portion of the securities purchased from the reinvested cash collateral at June 30, 2016 was \$31.3 million.
 Such securities are stated at fair value and reported under the cash and pooled investment held in City Treasury.
-LAX's portion of the noncash collateral at June 30, 2016 was \$110.8 million.
+LAX's portion of the noncash collateral at June 30, 2016 was \$31.3 million.
+Such securities are stated at fair value and reported under the cash and pooled investment held in City Treasury.
+LAX's portion of the noncash collateral at June 30, 2016 was \$31.3 million.
+Such securities are stated at fair value and reported under the cash and pooled investment held in City Treasury.
+LAX's portion of the noncash collateral at June 30, 2016 was \$11.0 million.